 Professor Kperogi's research broadly explores the intersection between communication in a global context and the singularities of the communicative practices of marginal groups within it.
 He has published scholarly papers in how linguistic minorities in peripheral, transnational societies deploy their indigenous languages for mass communication.

 He is also interested in the transnational, mass-mediated, online discourses of marginalized diasporas in the West, which he studies by examining the alternative and citizen online journalistic practices of previously disempowered Third World ethnoscapes whose voluntary geographic displacement to the Western core imbues them with the cultural and social capital to be vanguards for potentially transformative cross-border exchanges with their homelands.
-This was the focus of his second book titled Nigeria's Digital Diaspora: Citizen Media, Democracy, and Participation (Rochester University Press, 2020), which investigated the robust growth and flowering of U.S.-based Nigerian citizen media sites that have been radically transforming homeland journalistic practices and state policies.
+This was the focus of his second book titled Nigeria's Digital Diaspora: Citizen Media, Democracy, and Participation (Rochester University Press, 2020), which has been awarded the "2021 CHOICE Outstanding Academic Title Winner," a prestigious, selective list that reflects the best in more than 6,000 scholarly titles reviewed by Choice the previous academic year.

 Professor Kperogi also researches and writes on international Englishes, especially the deviations of the non-native varieties of the English language from American and British English, the world’s two most dominant native varieties.
 His 2015 book titled Glocal English: The Changing Face and Forms of Nigerian English in a Global World (Peter Lang) encapsulates this.